nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 <br>
 ####2.4 Edit task end time

 Samantha has also informed her friends that the party is scheduled to end at 11pm, so that they know when to get their parents to pick them up.
-To update the end time, type the following.
+To update the end time, type the following and <kbd>Enter</kbd>.

 >Format: **edit** &lt;index&gt; **end** &lt;end time&gt;